 - Distribute customer experience data to your entire team in visual dashboards and customer data-rich exports

-- Zero in on what needs help to optimize your customer experience
+- Zero in on what needs help to improve your customer experience

 - Reports help you coach agent behavior and move key behavioral metrics

-- Use VoC insights to unravel business process inefficiencies in the customer journey
+- Use VoC insights to unravel business process inefficiencies and improve customer experience in the customer journey

 We’ll also show you the insights that matter and the actions that make a difference in the customer journey.
 (Pssst … and, you can check out the customer conversation analytics features that will get you started building your conversation intelligence here.)